 2) Chinese culture and history

-Often called the ‘bastion of Chinese culture’, Taiwan has been able to preserve much of its traditional and historic cultural artefacts.
+Often called the ‘bastion of Chinese culture’, Taiwan has been able to preserve much of its traditional and historic cultural artifacts.
 When the Nationalist Government fled to Taiwan in 1945 they brought with them much of the imperial, artistic war chest for safe-keeping.
 The result?
-The National Palace Museum in Taipei has a rich collection with over 700,000 pieces of Chinese artefacts and artworks.
+The National Palace Museum in Taipei has a rich collection with over 700,000 pieces of Chinese artifacts and artworks.
 The collection spans eight millennia of Chinese art and history and is set in a beautiful building nested in the hills of north Taipei.
 While best known for the jade cabbage (whose lore and fame are akin to the Mona Lisa), when you visit the museum you could spend hours wandering the exhibits and soaking up the rich cultural experience.
 Taiwan also has preserved many of its ancient temples.
 Even in the middle of Taipei you can visit traditional temples including at Longshan Temple and Xingtian Temple.
 Not to mention that each small town/village/district will also have local temples.

 3) Public transportation